“GFD: Executive Order”

 And then…out of the corner of my eye…a quick flash of darkness.
 Quick as a blink.
 Without so much as a whisper, or a slight disturbance in the air from the movement alone.

 The only trace left of him were a pair of footprints in the dust.
 They just came to a stop…and then vanished.
-As if he had been snatched out of existence.
-I saw the movement of a few cobwebs in the spot where he was standing.
-And I prepared myself for things to rapidly get worse.
+As if he had been snatched out of existence itself.
+I saw the movement of a few cobwebs in the spot where he was standing, and I prepared myself for things to rapidly take a turn for the worst.

 “Johnson.
 What do you see?”
 Came a voice on the communicator.
 “Johnson?
 What’s your 20?”
 No answer.
 “Johnson.
 Come in, Johnsoooooaaaggghhhhh!!!”
 The radio went dead right after that.